 - Sponges and brushes: Run them under hot water and hang them vertically to dry.
-At least once a week, sponges and brushes should soak in a solution of one gallon of hot water and half a cup of bleach.
+At least once a week, but potentially daily, sponges and brushes should soak in a solution of one gallon of hot water and half a cup of bleach.
 Let the tools sit for 5–10 minutes before air-drying.
 Dispose of any sponges that emit a strange odor (it might be bacteria) or brushes with split bristles.

 - Mopheads: Rinse them with hot water.
 For cotton and microfiber mopheads, run them through a washing machine with a powerful detergent and some bleach and let them air-dry.
 For fabric mopheads that can’t be detached from the handle, mix hot water and heavy detergent in a bucket or sink, letting the mophead absorb the solution for about 15 minutes.
 Gently shake it in the mixture until any dirt comes loose.
 Rinse the mophead and let it drip until dry.